Le'Raven Clark

-Le'Raven Clark (born April 22, 1993) is an American football offensive tackle for the Tennessee Titans of the National Football League (NFL).
-He played college football at Texas Tech, and was drafted by the Indianapolis Colts in the third round (82nd overall) of the 2016 NFL Draft.
+Le'Raven Clark (born April 22, 1993) is an American professional football offensive tackle.
+He played college football for the Texas Tech Red Raiders, and was selected by the Indianapolis Colts in the third round (82nd overall) of the 2016 NFL draft.

-High school career
+Early life

 Clark attended Rockdale High School in his hometown of Rockdale, Texas, where he was a letterman in football, basketball, and track.
-In football, he earned All-State honors and was selected as an UnderArmour All-American.
+In football, he earned All-State honors and was selected as an Under Armour All-American.

 In track & field, Clark was one of the states top performers in the throwing events.
 At the 2009 Brenham Regional Qualifier, he took bronze in both the shot put (15.94 m) and the discus (52.03 m).

 At the 3A Regional, got 3rd in the shot put and qualified for state in the discus by placing 2nd.
 His personal-bests are 16.58 meters in the shot put and 55.47 meters in the discus throw.